jimhigson/oboe.js/writing/main/3_Background.md

 instantiated.
 DTOs are more necessary when using XML.
 For reading JSON resources we might say that the JSON objects *are* the DTOs.

-The degree of marshaling that is used changes only the level of abstraction of the resource that the REST client library hands over to the application developer.
-Regardless of the exact form of the response model, the developer will usually programmatically extract one or more parts from it via calls in the programming language itself.
-For example, on receiving a resource de-marshaled to domain objects, a Java developer will inspect it by calling a series of getters in order to narrow down to the interesting parts.
-This is not to say that the whole of the message might not in some way be interesting, only that by using it certain parts will need to be identified as distinct areas of concern.
+The degree of marshaling that is used generally changes only the types of the entities that the REST client library hands over to the application developer without affecting the overall structure of the message.
+Regardless of the exact types given, having received the response model the developer will usually start by identifying the interesting parts from it by drilling down into the structures using assessor operators from the programming language itself.

 ~~~~ {.java}
 // An example programmatic approach to a domain model interrogation